Daniel Erdmann’s Velvet Revolution (EN)

 Daniel Erdmann_tenor sax

-Theo Ceccaldi_viola & violin
+Theo Ceccaldi_viola & Violin

-Jim Hart_vibraphone
+Jim Hart_vibraphon

 www.daniel-erdmann.com

-French violinist Théo Ceccaldi contributes something from the grand French string tradition, as well as jazz references and something very contemporary: he can wallow in melody, but also provide abstract, percussive action.
-Daniel Erdmann knows Jim Hart from a visit to London, where the vibraphonist, who now lives in Colmar, was one of the cofounders of Loop Collective.
-With its luminous sound, the vibraphone reinforces the chamber music like magic of the trio.
-Jim Hart, who also profiles himself as a drummer, brings with him precisely that rhythmic competence that here enables him to dispense with drums, brilliantly.
-The trio is a typically international band – like so many lineups in which Daniel Erdmann is active.
-There is no proclamatory intent behind this, simply the everyday reality and the tendency of this type of European jazz to make distances and borders seem increasingly irrelevant.
+French violinist Théo Ceccaldi contributes something from the great French string tradition, as well as jazz references and something very contemporary: he can wallow in melody, but also provide abstract, percussive action.
+Daniel Erdmann knows Jim Hart from a visit to London, where the vibraphonist, who now lives in Colmar, was one of the co-founders of the Loop Collective.
+With its luminous sound, the vibraphone magically reinforces the chamber music of the trio.
+Jim Hart, who is also a drummer, brings the rhythmic competence that allows him to brilliantly dispense with drums.
+The trio is a typical international band, like so many of Daniel Erdmann’s formations.

 Reviews: